Sugar scrub recipes can do wonders for your skin. Here's how to make a sugar scrub that will benefit your skin the most

 It's easy to make a basic sugar scrub at home, but there are some ingredients that will take it to a whole new level.

-We may be a little biased, but we think our certified organic Raspberry Lemon Sugar Scrub is one of the best sugar scrubs on the planet.
-That’s because it contains a host of all-natural ingredients that are proven to rejuvenate dull, dry skin and help create a healthier, smoother, and more vibrant complexion.
+We may be a little biased, but we think our plant-based Raspberry Lemon Sugar Scrub is one of the best sugar scrubs on the planet.
+That’s because it contains a host of food-grade ingredients that are proven to rejuvenate dull, dry skin and help create a healthier, smoother, and more vibrant complexion.

-Here are 8 stellar ingredients included in our organic exfoliating scrub:
+Here are 8 stellar ingredients included in our botanical exfoliating scrub:

 As noted above, sugar is a gentle exfoliator and a natural humectant, which means it helps remove off dead skin and moisturize fresher skin for a balanced, dewy complexion.
 It also contains skin-softening and pore-tightening glycolic acid.